tlspuffin/tlspuffin/docs/docs/overview.md

 # What is tlspuffin?

 The tlspuffin fuzzer is the reference implementation for the [Dolev-Yao fuzzing approach](https://www.computer.org/csdl/pds/api/csdl/proceedings/download-article/1Ub234bjuWA/pdf).
-The fuzzer mostly fuzzes TLS implementaitons like OpenSSL, LibreSSL, or wolfSSL, but can also fuzz other cryptographic protocols like SSH.
+The fuzzer mostly fuzzes TLS implementations like OpenSSL, LibreSSL, or wolfSSL, but can also fuzz other cryptographic protocols like SSH.
 Internally, puffin uses [LibAFL](https://aflplus.plus/libafl-book/) to drive the fuzzing loop.

 ## Fuzzing Loop

-The following image shows the terminology and the flow of test cases throught he fuzzer.
+The following image shows the terminology and the flow of test cases through the fuzzer.
 We typically start the fuzzing with some "happy protocol flows" in the corpus.

 <Architecture />